 Meet Tom Kmiec

 Tom Kmiec was born in Poland and immigrated to Canada in the mid-1980s.
-Tom is serving his third term on behalf of the residents of Calgary Shepard.
-He is currently the Shadow Minister for Immigration, Refugees and Citizenship.
+Tom is serving his fourth term on behalf of the residents of Calgary Shepard and currently serves as the Deputy Speaker of the House of Commons in the 45th Parliament.

+He earned a bachelor degree at Concordia University in Montreal and obtained a Master’s degree from Regent University in Virginia, USA.
 He has served for cabinet ministers both provincially and federally.
-He is a past policy manager with the Calgary Chamber of Commerce and the past registrar for the human resources profession in the province of Alberta.
-He is also a past board member with the Kidney Foundation of Canada's southern Alberta chapter and a 2-time Kidney Marcher.
+Prior to elected politics, he was a policy manager with the Calgary Chamber of Commerce and a director as well as registrar with the Human Resources Institute of Alberta.
 Tom is a father of three living kids and lost a daughter to a rare condition called Patau Syndrome in 2018.

 Authorized by the official agent for Tom Kmiec